Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 Before doing any steps list belowed, make sure we are in the master container in Docker.

-4. Build Hadoop network
+3. Build Hadoop network

 	From kiwenlau's image, he already built one master contianer and two slave contianers in Hadoop environment.
 	Before running the MapReduce function, we need to open two slave containers

-* 4.1 Open extract temriminals or command line
+* 3.1 Open extra Terminals or Command Line

 	For Mac: